Harry George Walter DRINKWATER (1844–1895)

 DIED 22ND MARCH 1960

-Harry George Walter Drinkwater was born in Warwick on 17 March 1844, the son of George Drinkwater, a publican, and his wife Eliza.
+Harry George Walter Drinkwater was born in Warwick on 17 March 1844 and baptised at St Mary's Church there on 2 June.
+He was the son of George Drinkwater, a coachman who later became a publican, and his wife Eliza.
 For more on his parents and siblings, see separate grave.

 Harry then became an assistant to the architect George Edmund Street.
 He won the Royal Academy Travelling Prize, and at the time of the 1871 census, when he was 27, he was lodging at 25 Abbey Place, Marylebone.